 The Mapillary web app offers the most versatile viewing experience on Mapillary.
 When you open the app, you will see the world map with some green areas and red dots.
 The green lines represent the location of Mapillary sequences—series of images that you may navigate through.
 When you zoom in by scrolling your mouse, the lines transform into points, and each point represents an image.
-The red dots represent images, too—these are some selected highlights of great captures for you to start exploring.

 Clicking on the sequence or point on the map, you will see the associated image load in the Mapillary viewer window.
 The map will now display a directional icon, indicating which way the camera is facing.
 Some images are regular images, while others are full 360-degree images.
 The 360° images are marked with a circle around the green dot on the map.
 If you wish, you can filter the map to show only 360° captures.